birdmanflyhi/lineWeather/README.md

 # LINE Echo Bot with TypeScript

 An example LINE bot to echo message with TypeScript.
 The bot is coded according to TypeScript's best practices.
+I combined two tutorials of information to build off of and form my own code on top.
+This was for educational purposes.
+Echo bot "author": "Nicholas Dwiarto <nicholasdwiarto@yahoo.com> (https://nicholasdw.com) The Weather API tutorial was from Roy Kibet https://www.section.io/engineering-education/create-a-weather-app-in-nodejs-using-openweathermap-api/#prerequisites"

 ## Prerequisite